Fallout (franchise): Canceled films

 In 1998, Interplay Entertainment founded the film division Interplay Films to make films based on its properties, and announced that a Fallout film was one of their first projects, along adaptations of Descent and Redneck Rampage.
-In 2000, Interplay confirmed that a film based on the original Fallout game was in production with Mortal Kombat: Annihilation screenwriter Brent V. Friedman attached to write a film treatment and with Dark Horse Entertainment attached to produce it.
+In 2000, Interplay confirmed that a film based on the original Fallout game was in production with Mortal Kombat Annihilation screenwriter Brent V. Friedman attached to write a film treatment and with Dark Horse Entertainment attached to produce it.
 The division was later disbanded without any film produced, but Friedman's treatment was leaked on the Internet in 2011.

 In 2009, Bethesda Softworks expressed its interest in producing a Fallout film.
 After four extensions of the trademark without any use, Bethesda filed a "Statement of Use" with the USPTO in January 2012.
 In the next month, instead of a Fallout film, a special feature was made, entitled "Making of Fallout 3 DVD", which was accepted as a film on March 27 of the same year.
 This action removed the requirement to continue to re-register that mark indefinitely.
 In the DVD commentary of Mutant Chronicles, voice actor Ron Perlman stated that if a Fallout film was made, he would like to reprise his role as the Narrator.
 In 2016, Todd Howard stated that Bethesda had turned down the offers of making a film based on Fallout, but that he did not rule out the possibility.

 Television series

-A Fallout television series based on the franchise was announced in July 2020.
-The series is created by Lisa Joy and Jonathan Nolan for Amazon Prime Video.
-The duo will also be writing and executive producing the series with their production company, Kilter Films, working alongside Bethesda Softworks and Bethesda Game Studios.
-Alongside Joy and Nolan, Kilter Films' Athena Wickham, Bethesda Softworks' James Altman, and Bethesda Game Studios' Todd Howard will also be executive producing the series.
-In January 2022, Amazon officially moved forward with the series, with Nolan set to direct the pilot episode and Geneva Robertson-Dworet and Graham Wagner joining as showrunners.
-Filming is set to occur later in the year.
-Walton Goggins and Ella Purnell have been cast in lead roles.
+A Fallout television series based on the franchise was announced in July 2020 for Amazon Prime Video.
+The series was written, created and executive produced by Lisa Joy and Jonathan Nolan.
+In January 2022, Amazon officially moved forward with the series, with Nolan directing the pilot episode and Geneva Robertson-Dworet and Graham Wagner joining as showrunners.
+Filming was completed on March 28, 2023.
+The show is canonical to the games, with its 2296 setting, making it the furthest along the timeline in the franchise.
+Ella Purnell and Walton Goggins were cast in lead roles as an inexperienced vault dweller venturing to the surface and a ghoul mercenary, respectively.
+The series premiered its first season, consisting of eight episodes, on April 10, 2024, and was renewed for a second season later that month.

+The Vault Dweller's Official Cookbook

+The Vault Dweller's Official Cookbook contains recipes for food items found within the Fallout universe, such as Nuka-Cola, BlamCo Mac N' Cheese, and various others.
+It was written by Laurie Ulster and Victoria Rosenthal, and was published on October 23, 2018, to coincide with the release of Fallout 76, and the in-game date of the Great War.